Angus Diggle: 2011

 In November 2011, Diggle was convicted of common assault (by battery) after a trial at Bolton Magistrates Court.
 The Court was told that on 16 August 2011 Diggle lunged at an officer of G4S a security firm, Andrew Brocklehurst, who was at Diggle's house to install equipment.

 One of Diggle's neighbours reportedly said, "Angus used to be charming but the scandal left him ruined.
 He's obviously bitter."

 2012

 On 13 September 2012 Diggle was charged before Bolton Magistrates Court with using, "Threatening, abusive or insulting words or disorderly behaviour within hearing or sight of a person likely to be caused harassment, alarm of distress."
 The matter was adjourned until 12 October.

 Aftermath

-Since his various brushes with the law, Diggle found it hard to obtain employment and took to posting melancholy and bizarre posts on Twitter.
+"Since his various brushes with the law, Diggle found it hard to obtain employment and took to writing melancholy and bizarre posts on Twitter."

 An announcement of Diggle's death appeared in the Bolton News on 17 December 2019 revealing he died in November.